Cayde-6: Death

 Bungie's decision to permanently kill off Cayde-6 in Forsaken, announced ahead of the expansion pack's release date, received significant attention.
 The character's demise during the events of Forsaken elicited a passionate response from players, with many posting to internet message boards and Reddit threads about the character shortly after the release of Forsaken.
 In June 2018, a group of fans set up a makeshift memorial shrine for Cayde-6 outside of the Los Angeles Convention Center to commemorate the character's demise.
 In response to Bungie's announcement that a number of in-game content such as coupons will be phased out with the launch of the Beyond Light expansion, fans began sharing homemade designs for spicy ramen shaders, emblems, and 3d printable seals across social media; Ethan Gach from Kotaku suggested that these efforts attempts to persuade Bungie to carry on the item's legacy in some way after it is permanently removed from the game.
 In anticipation of community interest in the free emblem meant for Bungie Day 2021, dataminers leaked the imminent release of A Classy Order prior to its release.
-Bungie's senior community manager took to social media in response, and asked fans not to refrain from spoiling content as well as purchasing what is meant to be a free gift from resellers and dataminers.
+Bungie's senior community manager took to social media in response, and asked fans to refrain from spoiling content as well as purchasing what is meant to be a free gift from resellers and dataminers.

 The handling of Cayde-6's death in Forsaken has been discussed at length by several critics.
 GamesRadar staff described the character's permanent departure from the Tower hub area and subsequent death as a turning point for the narrative of Destiny 2 with its return to the first game's darker tone.
 Collin MacGregor from PCGamesN welcomed the decision as one of the best Bungie has made for the series; he observed that the character's demise managed to unite the Destiny community and succeeded in generating interest in the narrative of Destiny 2 due to its intimacy.
 Burford took a more negative stance and claimed the character has "died before Destiny 2 even shipped", and that his death was "sad because he was pathetic" instead of being genuinely tragic.
 He felt that there was no gravitas or purpose with the character's death as his likeability had been severely undermined by Bungie in his previous appearances, and that the extensive advertising which promoted the imminent demise of Cayde-6 had further reduced the dramatic impact.